jrkwon/Recycle-GAN/README.md

 ### Start Training
 Open another terminal and start a training with a dataset name.

 Use the script in the `scripts` folder to train.
-The following example is for a training from Oliver to Colbert.

 ```
-(recycle-gan) $ sh ./scripts/train_recycle_gan.sh OliverColbert
+(recycle-gan) $ sh ./scripts/train_recycle_gan.sh DataSetName
 ```
+The `DataSetName` is a folder name that has `trainA` and `trainB` folders (the default setting for the dataset folder configuration is _unaligned_ which means that there are two separate folders for the source and target).

 ### Visdom